Denise Robertson: Personal life

 She then married her childhood friend Bryan Thubron in 1997.
 Robertson was a keen supporter of Sunderland A.F.C. and had worked with the University of Sunderland, appearing as guest speaker at graduation ceremonies.
-She lived in East Boldon, Sunderland.
+She lived in East Boldon, South Tyneside.

 Honours

 In 1998, Robertson was appointed a Deputy Lieutenant of County Durham.
 She was given the Freedom of the City of Sunderland in 2006 and appointed a Member of the Order of the British Empire (MBE) in the Birthday Honours that year for "services to Broadcasting and to Charity".

 Death

 Robertson died on 31 March 2016, aged 83, at the Royal Marsden Hospital, London after being diagnosed in early 2016 with pancreatic cancer.
-She made the diagnosis public in February 2016 on the television show This Morning after being absent from her usual posting as agony aunt.
+She made the diagnosis public in February 2016 on the television show This Morning after being absent from her usual posting as its agony aunt.
 This Morning aired a special edition tribute programme on 1 April 2016.
 Her funeral took place on 13 April 2016 at Sunderland Minster, and she was buried in Sunderland Cemetery in Grangetown.